Cover & Diagrams

 Make Dumb Suggestions -- Clients appreciate feedback, even if its dumb or not useful.
 Knowing that the consultant is willing to put themselves out there is endearing and instills trust.

-Most consultant believe that they are in the superior position, and as thus, should always maintain that sense of self-importance.
+Most consultants believe that they are in a superior position, and as thus, should always maintain that sense of self-importance.
 They are afraid to appear inferior in the eyes of their clients, so much so, that they lose the meaning of providing a service.
 A naked consultant realizes that putting the client above himself instills respect and trust from those that will come back for more.

 Take A Bullet For A Client -- When a consultant made a presentation for a CEO, he took the blame for the contents being incorrect.
 Instead of throwing the CEO under the bus, he accepted the humiliation.
 Consultants who can do this are highly regarded and have a larger return customer base.